 In the early 1980s he became a television commentator for Radio Caracas Television during the Venezuelan League.
 In fact, when he got the notice about his selection to Cooperstown, he was working with RCTV.
 Although he enjoyed it for a while, television was not his passion, but at least something to stay close to the game, if he was not managing.

 In the 1990s Luis was back to the field with Tiburones de La Guaira in the winter league as a manager and coach.
 Aparicio moved to Barquisimeto.
 He enjoyed spending time with his family and especially his grandchildren and great-grandchildren.
-He suffered a big familiar setback when his daughter Sharon was the victim of a crime in Venezuela.
+His family suffered a big setback when his daughter Sharon was the victim of a crime in Venezuela.
 After this incident, he concentrated even more on his family.
 He continued to enjoy and follow baseball and kept his participation in baseball and Hall of Fame events with the help of his son Nelson.

 Maracaibo still remembers every November 18 as part of the festivities around the Virgin holiday, the anniversary of Luis Aparicio’s debut.
 At the Aguilas del Zulia game, Aparicio has made the ceremonial first pitch.
 Every year the Luis Aparicio Award is given to the best Venezuelan player of the major-league baseball season.
 It was a tribute to his career and to the memory of his father.